garden-stream/garden/README.md

 ## What is it?

 Garden is a *stream* of data that you choose.
-That can be a link, image, video, or just some text.
+That can be a `link`, `image`, `video`, or just some `text`.
 This data stream is shared with your friends.
 You can follow, and be followed by others.
 At inception there are not any privacy controls for sharing data only with certain people.
 Nor can you reject a follower.

+Think of a it as a baby between google keep (notes) and twitter (data stream).
+A user is given the ability to share small bits of data with the friends as they wish.

 *some of these privacy controls may be added later, especially the ability to block followers*